Croatia is becoming more and more popular with South Africans, both for tourism as well as a destination for relocation.

 Everyone must provide:

-- The police will provide you with the right application.
-You can also download the application here.
+- The police will provide you with the right application called Obrazac 1a.
+You can view it here.

 - A valid passport